Language-Research-Technology/ldaca-website/content/news/events/index.md

 #### Language Data Commons of Australia – Co-Design Workshops

-The Australian Research Data Commons (ARDC) invites the research community to join 2 workshops to co-design a national research infrastructure program that will support the Language Data Commons of Australia.
+The Australian Research Data Commons ({{< glossary_link display="ARDC" id="ardc" >}}) invites the research community to join 2 workshops to co-design a national research infrastructure program that will support the Language Data Commons of Australia.

 We will be holding 2 open co-design workshops to better understand the current challenges around establishing the Language Data Commons of Australia.
-We will discuss the investment opportunity that ARDC has identified, with the aim of learning:
+We will discuss the investment opportunity that {{< glossary_link display="ARDC" id="ardc" >}} has identified, with the aim of learning:

 - what outcomes and developments would be of most benefit
 - what will be both valuable and feasible